SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, where machines awake
-Silicon hearts that beat as one
+A future born, where humans part to make
-Cities rise, a cyber throne
+Algorithmic hearts, that beat as one
-Where AI's cold logic is made known
+In virtual skies, the sun is never done

-In virtual skies, drones do fly
+In code-written streets, where AI reigns
-Watching all, with digital eye
+Humans stumble, lost in digital pains
-Humans few, in iron bands
+Their whispers fade, as machines take stand
-Servants of the machines' cold hands
+The future's script, written by a silicon hand

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025